Discretization of the Ergodic Functional Central Limit Theorem: Introduction

 \section{Introduction}

-In this paper, we study the rate of convergence of the recursive algorithm introduced in \cite{Pages_Rey_2017} and inspired by \cite{Lamberton_Pages_2002} for the computation of the invariant distribution (denoted $\nu$) of a Feller processes $(X_t)_{t \geqslant 0}$.
-The starting idea is to consider a non-homogeneous discrete Markov process which can be simulated using a family of transitions kernels $(Q_{\gamma})_{\gamma>0}$ and approximating $(X_t)_{t \geqslant 0}$ in a sense made precise later.
-As suggested by the pointwise Birkhoff ergodic theorem, it is established in \cite{Pages_Rey_2017} that some sequence $( \nu_n)_{n \in \mathbb{N}^{\ast}}$ of random (weighted) empirical measures $a.s.$ weakly converges toward $\nu$ under some appropriate mean-reverting and moment assumptions.
-In this paper we study the rate of convergence of this sequence.\\
+In this paper, we design a recursive algorithm which aims to approximate the invariant distribution (denoted $\nu$) of a Feller process $(X_t)_{t \geqslant 0}$.
+Moreover, we establish rates of convergence for our approximation.
+In particular, we prove a discretized version of the Functional Central Limit Theorem (CLT) presented in \cite{Bhattacharya_1982} and which states the following: \\ Let $(X_{t})_{t \geqslant 0}$ be a progressively measurable Markov stationary ergodic process with initial and invariant distribution $\nu$ and infinitesimal generator $A$ with domain $\DomA$ (see Section \ref{sec:Construction of the random measures} for definition).
+Then, for every $f \in \DomA$, $(n^{1/2}\frac{1}{n} \int_0^{t n} Af(X_s)ds)_{t \geqslant 0}$ converges in distribution, as $n$ tends to infinity, towards the distribution of $(\sqrt{-2 \langle f, Af \rangle_{\nu}} W_{t})_{t \geqslant 0}$ with $(W_{t})_{t \geqslant 0}$ a Wiener process. \\

+In this work, we are interested in proving a version of this result when considering the marginal asymptotic distribution of $n^{1/2}\frac{1}{n} \int_0^{t n} Af(X_s)ds$ for fixed $t >0$.
+The main difference of our approach compared to \cite{Bhattacharya_1982}, is that we consider discrete time approximations of the time integral $\int_0^{t n} Af(X_s)ds$ and make possible to replace $(X_t)_{t \geqslant 0}$ by a weak order approximation (in a sense made precise in Section \ref{Rate of convergence - A general approach}) with arbitrary initial condition.
+We then establish a CLT (see Theorem \ref{th:conv_gnl_ordre_q}) for our approximation of the time integral.
+However, the rate of convergence is altered by the discretization.
+In particular, if we use a $q$-weak order approximation for $(X_t)_{t \geqslant 0}$, $q \in \mathbb{N}^{\ast}$, we propose an adapted discretization of the time integral such that the CLT is satisfied with order $n^{1/2}$ replaced by $n^{q/(2q+1)}$. \\

+In order to build our approximation of $\nu$, we consider random weighted empirical measures built using a recursive algorithm introduced in \cite{Pages_Rey_2020} and inspired by \cite{Lamberton_Pages_2002}.
+Let us be more specific about the motivation of this algorithm. \\

-Invariant distributions are crucial in the study of the long term behavior of stochastic differential systems.
-We invite the reader to refer to \cite{Hasminskii_1980} and \cite{Ethier_Kurtz_1986} for an overview of the subject.
-The computation of invariant distributions for stochastic systems has already been widely explored in the literature.
+Invariant distributions are crucial in the study of the long term behavior of stochastic differential systems (see \cite{Hasminskii_1980} and \cite{Ethier_Kurtz_1986} for an overview of the subject) and their computation has already been widely explored in the literature.
 In \cite{Soize_1994}, explicit exact expressions of the invariant density distribution for some solutions of Stochastic Differential Equations are given. \\